Loading Events

 Directed Energy Deposition (DED) is rapidly advancing as a key additive manufacturing (AM) technology, offering unique capabilities for component fabrication and repair.
 While aerospace, energy, mining, marine, and construction sectors have already embraced DED, its adoption is expanding into tooling, defense, and other advanced manufacturing applications, driven by its ability to improve manufacturing efficiency, material flexibility, and part longevity.

-This session will bring together experts, researchers, and industry leaders to explore key advancements, challenges, and innovations in DED technology, discussing the latest trends, breakthroughs, and its expanding role in modern manufacturing.
+This symposium will bring together experts, researchers, and industry leaders to explore key advancements, challenges, and innovations in DED technology, discussing the latest trends, breakthroughs, and its expanding role in modern manufacturing.

 Environmental and corrosion behavior of additively manufactured alloys remains an underexplored but critically important area for ensuring reliable service performance.
 While AM research has traditionally emphasized microstructure and mechanical properties, environmentally driven deterioration, including corrosion, hydrogen embrittlement, stress-corrosion cracking, and corrosion-fatigue, often governs the service life of a component.
 AM materials can exhibit distinct microstructures and degradation mechanisms when compared with conventionally processed alloys. (casting, forging, etc.).
 The application of post-processing methods, such as heat treatment, surface finishing, and coatings may influence material properties, and therefore enhance component performance.
 Another issue to be considered is that most characterization efforts rely on legacy corrosion-testing standards, which may not fully account for the unique microstructures and new materials produced by AM.
 While often applicable, these standards may require additional considerations or adaptation to ensure accurate evaluation of AM alloys.